 It’s time to come clean about something.
 I don’t actually make new recipes with the leftovers from my real Thanksgiving dinner.
 I mean, *maybe* a simple turkey sandwich a few days later.
 But most of the time, I just pile all the leftovers (albeit smaller portions) onto a plate, microwave until hot, then eat Thanksgiving Dinners, Part 2 and 3, on Friday and Saturday.

-However, I can totally appreciate that not everybody is like me, and some prefer to re-invent their leftovers into dishes with different flavor profiles.
+However, I can totally appreciate that not everybody is like me, and some prefer to re-invent their leftovers into dishes with different flavor profiles, like my Turkey Alfredo Stuffed Shells.
 This Thanksgiving Leftover Dumplings recipe is for you!

 Please note that I don’t include any specific amounts for the ingredients of the dumplings themselves.
 Make as many as you need/want based on the amounts of leftovers you have.
 The amounts aren’t super important, you just want to fill each wonton wrapper with a bit of turkey and dressing.
 Then, stir some chipotle into your leftover cranberry sauce for a spicy-sweet dipping sauce.

 - Nonstick cooking spray

 - 1 cup leftover cranberry sauce

 - 1 chipotle pepper in adobo, finely chopped, plus 1 teaspoon adobo sauce